harmanea/shape2fate/README.md

    ```bash
    pip install .[io]
    ```

    **NOTE:** Optional dependencies are required to run the example and benchmarking scripts.

+   > *On a typical desktop machine, installation takes approximately **~1 min** depending on internet speed and environment configuration.*

 5. Run a quick test